Discover more from Inspired as F**k

 My point was that if you ever want to live the time you have to live, you need to get over yourself.
 All eyes are not on you.
 Nobody will care if you try something and fail.

-You know that Adam Sandler thing, “They’re all going to laugh at you?”
+You know that Adam Sandler thing where he used to say, "They're all going to laugh at you?"
+It’s not true.
+Nobody's going to laugh, because nobody gives a shit.

 If you create turbulence, you'll have imparted change in the lives of others.